DankoScientific/powertab/README.md

 ### Start / stop

 Use the **Stacks** (or **Containers**) page in Portainer to stop and start the container on demand.
 It's designed to be off when not in use.
+Or leave it on, idgaf.

 ## Credits & license